 Continuing to workout at a slower pace after you’ve finished an intense workout can actually help your body recover faster.

-“The best thing you can do after a workout is active recovery,” says Redman.
-“After your workout, continue doing slow, less intense exercises to keep your blood moving and reduce the amount of lactic acid and metabolic waste in the body.
-As you do more exercise, your body will get better at reducing this waste, which is why athletes can handle doing more.”
+“One of the best things you can do after a workout is active recovery,” says Redman.
+“After your workout, continue doing slow, less intense exercises to keep your blood moving and to help reduce the amount of lactic acid and metabolic waste in the body.
+As you do more exercise, your body will get better at reducing this waste, which is why athletes can usually handle doing more.”

 “Foam rollers and tennis balls are really good,” says Redman.
 “They release trigger points and micro cramps that are in the muscle tissue.
 You can use them after a workout to get the blood flowing, and even the next day if you’re still sore.”
 A foam roller works best when targeting the whole muscle.
 A tennis ball is good to use on hard to reach areas of the body or for zoning in on more specific body parts.